 Daniel Feinberg, MBA

-Health Informatics Program Director and Assistant Clinical Professor, College of Computer and Information Science, Northeastern University
+Director of Health Informatics Program and Assistant Clinical Instructor, College of Computer and Information Science, Northeastern University

 Daniel Feinberg has overseen the health informatics programs since 2009.
 He was the founder of the healthcare information technology and medical device company RetinaCheck, as well as the founder, chief executive officer, and chief information officer for several companies in the electronic publishing industry.
 He also has been a lecturer at Brandeis University.
 Feinberg is president of the New England chapter of the Health Informatics Management Systems Society for 2009–2010.
 He holds an MBA with a health-care management focus from Boston University.